 Being a small business owner is an exciting and hectic job that requires you to wear multiple hats and leaves you barely any time to eat lunch let alone plan for the future.
 Yet planning ahead for the future is important especially when it comes to planning your exit strategy from your business.

-In this episode of Amplify Your Business, Lance Johnson welcomes James Song, a Partner at Prowse Chowne LLP, to share some practical advice on how to create a strategic succession plan for your business.
+In Episode 18 of Amplify Your Business, Lance Johnson welcomes James Song, a Partner at Prowse Chowne LLP, to share some practical advice on how to create a strategic succession plan for your business.

 Here are a few key takeaways from this episode.